zero-pytagoras/flask_example_Shay_Levy/README.md

 ## 🔧 Features

 - Clean and responsive template
 - Shows your operating system on the home page
-- Simple Flask routing (Home, About, Category, Work)

 ## ▶️ How to Run